Edsel: Discontinuation

-On November 20, 1959, United Press International's (UPI) wire service reported that book values for used Edsels had declined by as much as $400 based on condition and age immediately following the Ford press release.
+On November 20, 1959, United Press International's (UPI) wire service reported that book values for used Edsels had declined by as much as $400, based on condition and age, immediately following the Ford press release.
 In some newspaper markets, dealers scrambled to renegotiate newspaper advertising contracts involving the 1960 Edsel models, while others dropped the name from their dealerships' advertising entirely.
-Ford issued a statement that it would distribute coupons to customers who purchased 1960 models (and carryover 1959 models) prior to the announcement, valued at $300 to $400 toward the purchase of new Ford products to offset the decreased values.
-The company also issued credits to dealers for stock unsold or received following the announcement.
+Ford issued a statement that it would distribute coupons to customers who purchased 1960 models, and carryover 1959 models, prior to the announcement, valued at $300 to $400 toward the purchase of new Ford products to offset the decreased values.
+The company issued credits to dealers for stock unsold or received, following the announcement.

 Edsel's failure

 Historians have advanced several theories in an effort to explain Edsel's failure.
 Popular culture often faults vehicle styling.
 Consumer Reports has alleged that poor workmanship was Edsel's chief problem.
 Marketing experts hold Edsels up as a supreme example of the corporate culture's failure to understand American consumers.
 Business analysts cite the weak internal support for the product inside Ford's executive offices.
 According to author and Edsel scholar Jan Deutsch, an Edsel was "the wrong car at the wrong time."